nilxam/labsconf_2015/staging_project_mlin.md

 The basic workflow of Staging Project as this picture shown[2].

 ### What is adi staging?
 New toy!
-The **adi**(Ad Intern) staging project[3] is a kind of temporary staging for *non-rings* package's submissions, in order to ensure new package or package updates can built and did not affect rings, and the requests also can pass the repochecker.
+The **adi**(ad interim) staging project[3] is a kind of temporary staging for *non-rings* package's submissions, in order to ensure new package or package updates can built and did not affect rings, and the requests also can pass the repochecker.

 ### The tools are involved in Staging Project
 We have several tools[4] are involved in Staging Project.